EliasSchaut/PersonalPage/src/content/en/resources.md

 ---
-title: "Resource Compilation"
+title: 'Resource Compilation'
-description: "Detailed insights into the resources utilized for building this Website"
+description: 'Detailed insights into the resources utilized for building this Website'
-date: "03.
-Jan 2024"
+date: '03.
+Jan 2024'
-datetime: "2024-01-03"
+datetime: '2024-01-03'
 ---

 # Resource Compilation

 Check out the suite of software tools and assets leveraged to enhance the brilliance of my website!

 ## Software Toolset

 - [Typescript](https://www.typescriptlang.org/): The core programming language used
 - [Vue](https://vuejs.org): The framework for front-end development
 - [Nuxt](https://nuxt.com): A Vue.js framework, for server-side rendering and other features